Frequently Asked QuestionsV2 · 29 questions

 TLDR: read the whitepaper for full detail.
-This page covers the most common questions about how $THODL works, why funds are provably safe, and how the protocol distributes supply and governance.
+This page covers V1 → V2 migration, how the V2 airdrop works, why funds are provably safe, and how the protocol distributes supply and governance.

 What is $THODL?

 $THODL is an ERC20 token on Ethereum mainnet with a 10% fee on every DEX trade.
 9% of each trade feeds an immutable on-chain treasury that automatically buys the 6529 Meme NFT with the best Price-Per-TDH ratio and locks it forever.
-The remaining 1% goes to the dev wallet — the only source of dev income; there is no pre-minted developer allocation.
+The remaining 1% goes to the dev wallet — the only source of dev income; there is no pre-minted developer allocation tied to a vesting cliff.

 Owning $THODL is a single-token, liquid exposure to a continuously growing, algorithmically-curated basket of 6529 Memes — plus a proportional claim on the governance weight (TDH) those NFTs generate inside the 6529 ecosystem.